hessam94/ZoneFL-Applications/README.md

 may be associated with different zones.
 In this case, we split the sequences per zone.
 #### dataset
 We used the [Gowalla](https://dl.acm.org/doi/10.1145/2661829.2662002) public data set for the activity recommendation program.
 Gowalla is a locationbased social network, in which people’s location is stored under an activity category

+# Supervisor
+this project has been done under supervision of [Dr. Cristian Borcea](https://web.njit.edu/~borcea/)